-- When sailing, never padlock or lock the liferaft locker. - Before putting to sea, carefully read the launching instructions shown on the liferaft. - Close the deck hatches and portholes before each trip (including the companionway hatch in heavy weather). - Don't store anything below the floorboards. - Ensure that movable items are firmly secured when the boat is under way.
+- When sailing, never padlock or lock the liferaft locker. - Before putting to sea, carefully read the launching instructions shown on the liferaft. - Close the deck hatches and portholes before each trip (including sliding windows). - Don't store anything below the floorboards. - Ensure that movable items are firmly secured when the boat is under way.